cathoderay/dbl/README.md

 ```
        $ dbl /path/to/your/db/test.data
 ```
-Alternatively, in your Python code, you can:
+Alternatively, in your Python code you can:
 ```
        >>> from dbl import DBL
        >>> dbl = DBL("/tmp/dbtest.data")